amstlldj/DLRSD-SMOTE/README.md

 reducing accuracy and reliability.
 Existing synthetic data methods help mitigate this but often neglect spatiotemporal long-distance dependencies and local feature similarities, limiting their effectiveness.
 To address these limitations, we propose Deep Squeeze-enhanced Axial Transformer Synthetic Minority Oversampling Technique (DSEA-SMOTE).
-This method integrates a specially designed continuous wavelet transform data filtering preprocessing technology module that converts one-dimensional time-domain data into a two-dimensional feature map, enhancing model performance while simplifying feature learning.
+This method integrates a specially designed continuous wavelet transform data filtering preprocessing technology module that converts one-dimensional time-domain data into a two-dimensional feature map, enhancing model performance while simplifying feature learning.
 It then captures spatiotemporal long-distance dependencies and feature similarities in space-time slices through the novel Squeeze-enhanced Axial Attention mechanism and Auxiliary Feature Classifier.
 A Multi-category Sample